Get all the latest Airbnb data for Lithuania

 Are there minimum-stay rules and maximum nights-per-year caps for Airbnbs in Lithuania as of 2026?

-As of the first half of 2026, Lithuania does not have a nationwide minimum-stay requirement or a maximum nights-per-year cap like some major European cities impose on short-term rentals.
+As of early 2026, Lithuania does not have a national minimum-stay rule or a national maximum nights-per-year cap for Airbnb rentals.

 Do I have to live there, or can I Airbnb a secondary home in Lithuania right now?